 Light and lemony, this Italian-inspired Flourless Lemon Almond Ricotta Cake is ideal for brunch.
-This Keto lemon ricotta cake is always a welcome dessert after a filling meal, too!
+This gluten-free lemon ricotta cake also makes a light dessert.
+Delicious with blackberry sauce or fresh berries.

-I don't bake cakes very often, but if I did, this flourless Lemon Almond Ricotta Cake is the one I'd make every time.
-It's light, delicately flavoured with fresh lemon and topped with a slightly sweetened silky blackberry sauce.
+This flourless Lemon Almond Ricotta Cake is light, delicately flavoured with fresh lemon and topped with a slightly sweetened silky blackberry sauce.

-5 Reasons to make this Flourless Lemon Almond Ricotta Cake
+❤️ 5 Reasons to Bake this Flourless Lemon Almond Ricotta Cake

 - It's a reliable recipe that always turns out.